appserver-io-apps/api-guard/README.md

 * Passing the entity to our storage (over a proxy class)

 So every exception resulting from a DbC contract breach will pass this method!
-To not litter exception handling over all actions we might need in our API service (our example only has four but use you imagination) we will use AOP to centralize exception handling.
+To not litter exception handling over all actions we might need in our API service (our example only has four but use your imagination) we will use AOP to centralize exception handling.

 We will do so within our AOP `Aspect` class `\AppserverIo\Apps\ApiGuard\Aspects\ExceptionHandlingAspect`: